ibm-cloud-docs/speech-to-text/language-use.md

 # Using a custom language model
 {: #languageUse}

 Once you create and train your custom language model, you can use it in speech recognition requests.
-You use the `customization_id` query parameter to specify the custom language model for a request, as shown in the following examples.
+You use the `language_customization_id` query parameter to specify the custom language model for a request, as shown in the following examples.
 You can also tell the service how much weight to give to words from the custom model.
 For more information, see [Using customization weight](#weight).
 You must issue the request with service credentials for the instance of the service that owns the model.
 {: shortdesc}

 You can create multiple custom language models for the same or different domains.
-However, you can specify only one custom language model at a time with the `customization_id` parameter.
+However, you can specify only one custom language model at a time with the `language_customization_id` parameter.

 -   For the WebSocket interface, use the `/v1/recognize` method.
 The specified custom model is used for all requests that are sent over the connection.